Seedmanc/Tumblr-image-sorter/README.md

 ## Script contents
 Currently the project consists of two userscripts, called "animage-post" and "animage-get".
 Note that despite having "animage" in the name they are configured to work with the majority of tumblr blogs, or, rather, themes, and also on the dashboard.
 "Animage" is there just for legacy reasons, because I started development of this project when I was only using http://animage.tumblr.com.
 * animage-**post** runs on tumblr pages that have posts - including /search/, /tagged/, /dashboard and pretty much every page within a personal tumblr blog except for /archive so far.
 This script collects tag data for every post and *posts* it to the tag DB (thus the name) for later use.
-The script does not have any GUI and does not require user interaction; however it shows a progressbar in page's title that gets filled with numbers representing amount of images in every found photo post on page or empty space if no tags or photos are found.
+The script does not require user interaction; it shows a progressbar in page title that gets filled with numbers representing amount of images in every found photo post on page or empty space if no tags or photos are found.
 * animage-**get** runs on the directly-linked images opened on separate tabs.
 It gets the tag data from DB for the currently opened image, prepares filename and path and allows you to *get* the image and this information required to save it.
 The file name is formed with Downloadify flash button, the path is copied to system clipboard upon clicking it.
 The GET script provides a GUI, allowing the user to fill in those databases with tags and their translations if required.
 GUI also can be used to toggle debug mode and export or import auxiliary tag databases.